Skip to content

 Let them know who their information is being shared with and why.

 Make sure to inform your customers that the other companies you share their information with also protect their data well.
+Explaining these practices can help customers feel confident that their information is being handled properly.

 Discuss the use of cookies and tracking technologies